Ph3nX-Z/Blacklist-Checker/README.md

 # BlackList Checker

-Check if user's id is in the database
+Check if a discord user is banned from a community

 ## Hosted version: